MystenLabs/walrus-docs/docs/blog/01_announcing_walrus.md

 ## One more thing

-The [Walrus Sites website](https://walrus.site/), the [Walrus docs](https://docs.walrus.site), and [this very blog](https://blog.walrus.site) are hosted on Walrus. to learn more about Walrus Sites and how you can deploy your own, [click here](https://docs.walrus.site/walrus-sites/intro.html).
+The [Walrus Sites website](https://walrus.site/), the [Walrus docs](https://docs.walrus.site), and [this very blog](https://blog.walrus.site) are hosted on Walrus.
+To learn more about Walrus Sites and how you can deploy your own, [click here](https://docs.walrus.site/walrus-sites/intro.html).